jasko1212si/RepresentationGenerator/readme.md

 # Readme

-The input algebra is an ordered convoluted monoid, if it is an ordered convoluted monoid and if it is an ordered convoluted monoid that obeys the pseudo-triangle law (i.e. a group).
+The input algebra is an ordered convoluted monoid, if it is an ordered convoluted monoid and if it is an ordered convoluted monoid that obeys the pseudo-triangle law (i.e. a group) or an orderered convoluted monoids of total relations.
 It then generates the representation.

 The input it takes is a ```json``` file of that specifies the: